giovdi/fontawesome-3-to-4/README.md

 FontAwesome3To4.fileCheck("/path/to/file.php", True)
 ```

-The first parameter is the folder or the file to convert, the second one, if True, creates a .bak file for each file analyzed.
+The first parameter is a folder or a file to convert, the second one, if True, creates a .bak file for each file analyzed.

 To quickly use this tool, feel free to change `main.py` with your paths and files.
 You can also use `from fontawesome3to4 import FontAwesome3To4` to use this library in your projects.